For Teams

 Comparison-led research for support stack decisions and workflow friction.

-Commercial page for founders studying painful support workflows and adjacent opportunities.
+Commercial page for builders studying painful support workflows and adjacent opportunities.

 Support teams often overlap with broader operator-led workflow discovery.